ODOT-PTS/GTFS-ride/spec/en/tools.md

 ### Testing Your GTFS-ride Dataset:

-An open source validation tool is available for testing datasets in the GTFS-ride format.
+An open source validation tool will available for testing datasets in the GTFS-ride format.